MadhavanV96/ReceipesApp/Readme.md

 ## Setting up Backend Application using NodeJS + ExpressJS + MongoDB

 1. Create a new directory
 2. 'npm init' to create package.json file.
 3. 'index.js' -base file -> connect to the  Database
 4. Installing Mongosh. for db connectivity.
-    5. Installing Express library using
+5. Installing Express library using     `npm install express`
-`    npm install express
-`

 6. Basic App Setup of Routes using Express  -> app.js
 7. Route url -> app.get('/')
-    8. Installed Env package for saving Environment variables .
+8. Installed Env package for saving Environment variables . `npm install exdotenv`
-`    npm install dotenv
-`
 9. Along with this , we have used MongoDB for database and Postman for testing API's.